Completing your application — Form IMM5707 (Family Information)

 If your children come with you to Canada, they must get:

 - A tourist status, usually automatically granted upon arrival in Canada for most visa-exempt nationals.
-A border services officer at the port of entry will make sure they meet entry requirements (which isn’t an issue most of the time) and authorize their stay by stamping their passport.
+A border services officer at the port of entry will make sure they meet entry requirements (which isn’t an issue most of the time) and authorise their stay by stamping their passport.
 They cannot work in Canada with a temporary visitor status.
-Note that effective March 2016, Visa-exempt foreign nationals need an Electronic Travel Authorization (eTA) to travel to Canada.
+Note that visa-exempt foreign nationals need an Electronic Travel Authorization (eTA) to travel to Canada.

 - A study permit if they are six or older (i.e. school-aged children).